-Your phone rings.
-Her name appears on your screen.
-You dread clicking over…and then comes the guilt.
+Your phone rings; you look down and her name appears on your screen.
+Sadly, you dread clicking over…and then comes the guilt.

-Or you think of how you’ve watched as she’s made one impulsive choice after another, blaming others, including you, for the chaos of her life.
-You’ve had to set boundaries that she constantly pushes against, questioning whether you care or not when she senses your fatigue.
-Perhaps you’ve heard thinly veiled hints of self-harm, followed by admonitions that she doesn’t know how long she can continue like this or that somehow, you’re disappointing her once again.
-You’ve bent over backwards to love her — and there are sudden, unexplainable times when you’ve felt that love reciprocated in an intense and almost intoxicating way.
+Or you think of how you’ve watched as she’s made one impulsive choice after another while blaming others, including you, for the chaos of her life.
+You’ve had to set boundaries against which she constantly pushes, ultimately accusing you of not caring when she senses your fatigue.
+Perhaps you’ve heard thinly veiled hints of self-harm, followed by admonitions that she doesn’t know how long she can continue like this.
+Maybe there are sudden, unexplainable times when you’ve felt that your love for her was reciprocated in an intense, almost intoxicating way.
 Yet almost as quickly as it arrives, that warm glow disappears in a cloud of sudden anger or irrational disappointment.

-What guilt can sound like inside your head…
+What guilt sounds like inside your head…

-She’s your daughter and you’ll never forget the day you saw her for the first time.
-She deserves the same kind of relationship you have with your other kids.
-But you know in your gut she’s different than your other children and you’re torn.
+“She’s my daughter… I’ll never forget the day I saw her for the first time.
+So tiny, so trusting.
+She deserves the same kind of relationship I have with the other kids.”
+But you know in your gut she’s different than your other children.

-She was your best friend when no one else would talk to you in eighth grade.
+“She was my best friend when no one else would talk to me in eighth grade.
 She was there, always.
-How can you shudder at the thought of simply talking with her?
+So why do I shudder at the thought of simply talking with her now?”

 Guilt.
+Guilt.
 And more guilt.